 - A chance to see husky puppies at Husky Village and meet some of Yukon Quest’s 1,000 mile lead dogs.
 If time permits, take a ride on a dog cart.

 Important: If you don’t book in advance and plan to take a walk into town to book a tour, you may be disappointed.
 We tried this once and the tour we wanted was sold out.
+Take your passport.
+Documentation is required to cross the border to enter into Canada and return to the United States.

 A photo stop at Emerald Lake to view its stunning turquoise coloured waters.
 Discover the breathtaking scenery of the Yukon wilderness.
 Photo Credit: Wendy Nordvik-Carr